Axopher/KhaltiPaymentTesting/readme.txt

 Important Note:
-This project serves only as a demonstration of how to integrate Khalti payment, and therefore, it does not include any login or logout functionalities.
-Additionally, please do not attempt to login as an admin while making a payment, as the login functionality has not yet been implemented.
-The project only showcases how to add items to a cart and complete a payment.
+This project serves only as a demonstration of how to integrate Khalti payment, and therefore,it does not include any login or logout functionalities.
+Additionally, please do not attempt to login as an admin while making a payment, it will generate this error 'OrderItem' object is not subscriptable' since the login functionality has not yet been implemented.The project only showcases how to add items to a cart and complete a payment.

 admin credentials:
 username=aman